vanttec/vanttec_sdv/workspace/src/sdv_vision/README.md

 ### Deploy with Multisense

 **Terminal 2** : Camera setup
-We use a sh file that configures
+We use a [bash script](https://github.com/vanttec/vanttec_sdv/blob/features/vision/workspace/src/sdv_vision/multisense.sh) that configures the network interface where the Multisense Ethernet is connected (Jetson, personal laptop, etc) with the IP address of the camera ```10.66.171.20```.
 ```bash
 cd vanttec_sdv/workspace/src/sdv_vision/
 sudo ./multisense.sh